mhibbins/HeIST/README.md

 ### Species trees
 To run HeIST, you must supply two trees in Newick format.
 The first tree (must be named "tree_1") should have branch lengths in average substitutions per site and **branches must be labeled with concordance factors**.
 [IQTree](www.iqtree.org/doc/Concordance-Factor) can be used to do this.
 HeIST will use the concordance factors to convert to a tree in coalescent units (required for simulation).

 The second tree (named "tree_2") should have the same branch lengths as tree_1, but have internal branch labels rather than concordance factors.
+These labels can be arbitrary.
 These will allow the user to specify introgression events on internal branches.

 > As of version 0.3.2, tree_2 must be supplied even if no introgression is being specified in the input.